 When incorporating a Singapore company, the law mandates the appointment of at least one resident director on the board of the company.
-Singapore Companies Act mandates that a company must have a resident director on the board of directors of the company, a company can also appoint non-resident directors.
+The company can also have non-resident directors as long as there is at least one resident director.

 Non-resident directors and taxation

 Singapore levies various taxes on an individual according to his or her tax residency status in the country.
 The country determines this status on the basis of the number of days an individual resides in Singapore in a calendar year.
-A company director who is physically present in Singapore for less than 183 days in the year preceding the Year of Assessment (YA) is a non-resident director.
-The remuneration of a non-resident director is subject to withholding tax.
+A company director who is physically present in Singapore for less than 183 days in the year preceding the Year of Assessment (YA) is considered a non-resident director.
+Taxable income of a non-resident director is the portion of his income that is subject to tax.

 A non-resident director’s taxable income is the remuneration in the form of cash as well as non-cash payments made by the company which includes: